 Krista Hiser is back with another installment of the Ultimate Cli-Fi Book Club.
 This time she looks at a book that hits very close to home.
 She dives into the pandemic and climate change through Emily St. John Mandel’s novel, “Station Eleven.”

 “Station Eleven” features a quick and brutal “Georgia Flu” which eliminates 99% of the human population in just weeks.
 With an apocalyptic backdrop, this story follows a group of survivors as they attempt to rediscover and redefine humanity through kindness, creativity, and art in the time after the devastating losses of the pandemic.
 In her discussion, Krista considers what it means to be an individual versus a collective when it comes to our planetary predicament.

 You can hear standalone versions of The Art House at Artists and Climate Change.

 Our Good News Report this month comes from Dr. Anthony Leiserowitz with Yale Climate Connections as he speaks with Regan Patterson, the Transportation Equity Research Fellow for the Congressional Black Caucus Foundation.
 One major problem with pollution from diesel trucks, she explains, is “discriminatory planning processes in which communities of color and low-income communities are often located near ports, major roadways, and distribution centers, and so therefore are disproportionately exposed to diesel exhaust.”

 An exciting possibility to stop additional inequitable impacts of these fumes is electric vehicles.
 Funding the creation and infrastructure for heavy-duty electric vehicles could combat further harm to communities near highly-trafficked highway systems, as electric vehicles do not emit harmful diesel exhaust.

-You can hear Citizens’ Climate Radio on:
+You can listen to Citizens’ Climate Radio on these platforms: